vesolba/DBManager-for-Processing/README.md

 For Processing forum updates on DBManager for Processing, see: https://forum.processing.org/two/discussion/21440/db-manager-for-processing#latest

 In order to install DBManager in your tools, please read https://github.com/vesolba/DBManager-for-Processing/blob/master/distribution/DBManager-1/README.md.
 Thanks.

+You can also insert in your databases BLOBS and XML files.